|

 specific duties imposed on public authorities.

-- Gives the CRE powers to issue Codes of Practice to provide guidance
+- Gives the CRE powers to issue Codes of Practice to provide

-on the Act.
+guidance on the Act.

-- Allows race discrimination cases against education bodies to
+- Allows race discrimination cases against education bodies

-- Makes chief police officers vicariously liable for acts of discrimination
+- Makes chief police officers vicariously liable for acts of

-result of a claim to be paid by the police authority.
+awarded as a result of a claim to be paid by the police authority.

 - Removes the powers of a Minister to issue conclusive certificates